 Looking for more Teriyaki inspiration?
 Check out my Orange Teriyaki Salmon and my Teriyaki Meatballs.
 You will love them!

-I am all about easy dinners that can be on the table fast with not too much prep and this Baked Teriyaki Chicken fits the bill.
-Simply make the homemade teriyaki sauce brush it on the chicken then bake.
+• Cook Sides While the Chicken is Baking.
 While the chicken is baking I usually cook my rice and veggie so everything is done at the same time!

 What you’ll need to make Baked Teriyaki Chicken